igormsc/igormsc/README.md

-- 👋 Hi, I’m Igor @igormsc
-- 🤖 I have interest in robotics, AI and IoT.
+Focused on the design and implementation of software that controls physical-world processes.
+This involves applying systems programming, real-time computing, and distributed backend principles to build robust solutions for automation, robotics, IoT, and connected industrial systems (IIoT/Industry 4.0).

-- 📫 How to reach me g.dev/igormsc or t.me/igormsc or linkedin.com/in/igormsc
+How to reach me g.dev/igormsc or t.me/igormsc or linkedin.com/in/igormsc